All Episodes

 I mean, you can think of it being kind of the reverse of what happened in the 30s with Franklin Roosevelt.

-Whereas in this case, we'd see it go from the 42 to what 15,000.
+Whereas in this case, we'd see it go from the 42 to what, 15,000?

 I mean, what happened then?

-That's I think one of the reasons I wouldn't say not to do it, but how do you do it?
+That's, I think, one of the reasons I wouldn't say not to do it, but how do you do it?

 And it makes a lot of sense from the aspect that kind of mitigates this overnight revaluation thing.

-You're looking at a you know, 30-year bond or 20-year or maybe a 10-year note or whatever, which you kind of delay it, but but things are unwinding too rapidly.
+You're looking at a 30-year bond or 20-year or maybe a 10-year note or whatever, which you kind of delay it.

 I mean, you've got to kind of, you know, we're in a triage situation.

-And they were sold the lie that all I have to do is go to college and work hard and and borrow money I don't have to get a job I can't get.
+And they were sold the lie that all I have to do is go to college and work hard and borrow money I don't have to get a job I can't get.

 I mean, these people are giving up and you can't blame them.

-I mean, unfortunately, that one.
+I mean, unfortunately.

-Yeah, and and there's a big club and you ain't in it, right?
+And there's a big club and you ain't in it, right?

 But that's impossible for a Gen Z person to do today the same way we did it.

-So we've we've got a generational problem here.
+So we've got a generational problem here.

-Um David, is there we're coming up on the hour, I can't believe it already, but is there anything you want to add here before we get close to wrapping this up?
+But is there anything you want to add here before we get close to wrapping this up?

 Well, somewhat facetiously, Mike, I have to add to what you just said as a bit of humor, sick humor.